 MORE AT curbed

-- » Pricey homes from the country's most expensive streets
+- » Pricey homes from the nation's most expensive main streets

 - » Nate Berkus puts his humble little NYC pad on the market

 - » Will the world's next great city be sited on a cruise ship?

 There's nothing that splashy spenders love more than a good Frank Sinatra connection and, say, the opportunity to drop massive amounts of cash for a weekend at Ol' Blue Eyes' famed Twim Palms estate, in Palm Springs, or scoop up the Manhattan penthouse where he lived briefly during the '60s.
 Heck, the crooner's name pops up in listings even when he was only a guest at some other person's house.
 Which is why Rat Pack obsessives will be psyched to learn that Sinatra's former retreat not far from California's Palm Desert has officially hit the market.
 Click here to see the property listing with numerous photos on Yahoo!
 Homes.
 Or click here to go to a 35-photo slideshow.

 Villa Maggio—named after Sinatra's character in From Here to Eternity, Realtor.com explains—was completed in 1967 by architect Ross Patton and includes three buildings on several mountainous acres: a three-bedroom main house, a three-bedroom guest house, and a two-bathroom pool house.

 The place saw many a Rat Pack hangout and grand soirees during the 12 years that the singer called it home, and it'll be up to the next owner to keep the party alive, even if Sinatra's furnishings appeared to have died long ago.

 [Related on Yahoo!
 Homes: Ronald Reagan's swanky midcentury house goes on the market]